SuminoeRabbits/chisel3-device_under_test/README.md

 ## Preparation before you start

 First of all you need to install sbt(scala build tool) and verilator in your environment.
+I tested files on CentOS7, please modify preparation part if you are using different linux distribution.

-### install sbt in CentOS7
+### install sbt on CentOS7
 ```
 $> yum -y install epel-release
 $> yum -y install java emacs gtkwave